PierreYvesBouchet/Optimization-by-Directional-Attacks/README.md

 ### Additional installation related to external datasets

 #### ResNet18 problem
 To run the proof-of-concept problem based on ResNet18, download the dataset of images first.
-It is available at[this link](https://github.com/EliSchwartz/imagenet-sample-images).
+It is available at [this link](https://github.com/EliSchwartz/imagenet-sample-images).
 Then, set the 1000 images it contains at the location
 ```
 problems/
 	barycentric_image_into_resnet/